Protective Factors Surveys

 What are the Protective Factors Surveys?

-The Protective Factors Survey (PFS) and the Protective Factors Survey, 2nd Edition (PFS-2) are designed for use with parents and caregivers participating in family support and child maltreatment prevention services.
-The PFS and PFS-2 assess multiple protective factors to prevent child abuse and neglect.
-Both surveys are intended to help agencies and programs better assess changes in family protective factors – a primary focus of prevention work.
-To view the tools, see the PFS or PFS-2 tabs below.
+The Protective Factors Survey (PFS) and the Protective Factors Survey, 2nd Edition (PFS-2), are designed for use with parents and caregivers participating in family support and child maltreatment prevention services.
+The Military Family PFS (PFS-MF) is an adaptation of the PFS-2 and is designed to be used with parents and caregivers who are part of the military and are accessing family support and child maltreatment prevention services either on- or off-base.
+The various tools assess multiple protective factors to prevent child abuse and neglect.
+All surveys are intended to help agencies and programs better assess changes in family protective factors – a primary focus of prevention work.
+To view the tools, see the tabs below.

 The survey results are designed to: